Why is Core Strength So Important?

 What’s more you will have flat, trim abs.
 You’ve seen those bodybuilders in the gym, with big strong abs, that bulge out like a beer belly.
 Not for you! the Transverse Abdominus is the body’s natural corset, drawing the superficial abs in and giving you that flat stomach.

-All this from just a well trained core, and we haven’t even gotten to posture yet!
+All this from just a well trained central area, and we haven’t even gotten to posture yet!
 There’s a ways to go but always remember, “Even the longest journey, begins with a single step”.

 By now you are well on your way and will soon be reaping all of these benefits.